rodrigo-rl/IA-rchitecture/README.md

 2-	Try and fit some machine learning models to select the most adequate for this kind of project.

-3-	Create an Streamlit page to present the results.

-4-	Create an API in python connected to a DataBase to feed the model.
+3-	Create an API in python connected to MongoDB to feed the model.

+4-	Create an Streamlit page to present the results.

 5-	Next steps
-Dockerize the code in Google Cloud to be sure that always is working

 ### 1- DATASET PREPARATION